-- Attachment I: Proposed Work Plan: Grant applications must include a work plan which will outline the total proposed number of individuals recruited, enrolled, completed, and transitioned from the applicant's program as well as these metrics per cohort.
+- □ Other Attachments: Attachments below must be completed and submitted along with other application materials.
+Please reference content of these attachments in the narrative and ensure that the attachment and narrative align. - Attachment I: Proposed Work Plan: Grant applications must include a work plan which will outline the total proposed number of individuals recruited, enrolled, completed, and transitioned from the applicant's program as well as these metrics per cohort.
 Applicants will also outline the timeline for recruitment, enrollment, instruction, and transition. - Attachment II: Participant Demographics & Outcomes Summary: Grant application must include projected outcomes provided in Attachment II.
 Competitive proposals will clearly articulate how the activities funded under this NOFO will significantly increase participation of underserved populations in US DOL-registered construction apprenticeship programs in Illinois. - Attachment III: Sample Curriculum and Proposed Curriculum: Applicants must provide an outline of their chosen curricula.
-The curriculum should include an outline of NCCER, NABTU or other chosen curricula, OSHA-10, First Aid/CPR, employability skills, test taking, and any additional training considerations or credentials applicants plan to offer. - Attachment IV: Staffing Plan: Applicants will utilize this attachment to outline how program services and instruction will be delivered, who will deliver services and instruction, and organizational capacity.
-Resumes, credentials, partnership agreements or MOUs should be attached to this attachment. - Resumes and Credentials of Program Staff: Grant applications must include the resumes of key program staff and instructors that demonstrate capacity to complete the work outlined in the application.
-Credentials are required for instructors to verify their ability to deliver OSHA-10, First Aid/CPR, and/or NCCER or NABTU or other nationally recognized curricula chosen. - Memorandum of Understanding (MOU): Grant applications should include MOUs and Partnership Agreements (as opposed to Letters of Support) with all key partners detailing the entity's information, key staff information, roles and responsibilities associated with this project, and dollar amounts for specific services to be rendered.
+The curriculum should include an outline of NCCER, TradesFutures MC3 or other chosen curricula, OSHA-10, First Aid/CPR, employability skills, test taking, and any additional training considerations or credentials applicants plan to offer. - Attachment IV: Staffing Plan: Applicants will utilize this attachment to outline how program services and instruction will be delivered, who will deliver services and instruction, and organizational capacity.
+Resumes, credentials, partnership agreements or MOUs should be attached to this attachment.